 I have never been stopped at a customs check in Europe.
 It is certainly a possibility, and it is wise to understand what you can bring into the country and what is forbidden.
 Customs is generally less structured than in the United States (unless you are traveling to Australia, in which case everyone, pretty much, gets searched to prevent rogue agriculture items from entering the island nation).

 Typically, there are two doors, one for those with nothing to declare and one for declarations.
 Pick the door that fits your situation.
 There are usually officers stationed at the “nothing to declare” door, and they will occasionally grab somebody to do a spot check.
 Just make sure you are in compliance.
 If you are not sure, most countries have a helpful website.
-You can also check with your airline when you check in.
+You can also check with your airline when you check-in.

 Now that we have covered the most efficient way to get through immigration and Customs leaving the United States, the conversation turns to coming back to the United States.
 If you are an American citizen, immigration control should not be difficult.
 Most international airports now have kiosks that Americans can use to skip the line.
 However, my strongest recommendation is to apply for Global Entry.
-Some people are skeptical giving the Government their fingerprints and entering a database, but I figure we are already cataloged so take advantage of any convenience you can find.
+Some people are skeptical of giving the Government their fingerprints and entering a database, but I figure we are already cataloged so take advantage of any convenience you can find.

 I am not an expert on much, but I will say that I have cleared Customs in LAX in 2 minutes.
-I once made a 26 minute flight connection coming off an international flight at JFK where I had to change terminals.
-I have gone from airplane to my car in exactly five minutes at CLT.
+I once made a 26-minute flight connection coming off an international flight at JFK where I had to change terminals.
+I have gone from an airplane to my car in exactly five minutes at CLT.
 Why?
 I know how to get through customs in the United States using a few simple rules:

 - Under no circumstance should you bring food or flowers back into the country.
 Your mom wants a macaron from Paris?
-Tell her that three-day old French cookies that have been in a pressurized cabin at 35,000 feet are worse than getting a macaroon at the mall kiosk in her hometown.
+Tell her that three-day-old French cookies that have been in a pressurized cabin at 35,000 feet are worse than getting a macaroon at the mall kiosk in her hometown.
 Your child wants European candy?
 That is what the internet is for.
 Your wife wants a tulip from Holland?
 Go to Lowes or Home Depot.
-There is literally no excuse to bring food or any agricultural products into to the United States.
+There is literally no excuse to bring food or any agricultural products into the United States.
 Most airports have dogs walking around and when the cute puppy sits down next to your bag, you are toast.
 You will probably be fined.
 You may lose your Global Entry.
 The question on the Customs form is confusing, and it is unclear if packaged food counts.
 The problem is that how you interpret the form is irrelevant.
 The key is how the random Customs official with the puppy interprets the form.
 Never leave it up for interpretation.
 You don’t need it.
 Don’t bring it.
 This will eliminate one common pinch point.

-- Do not spend more than $400 in souvenirs and purchases.
+- Do not spend more than $400 on souvenirs and purchases.
 If you do, you must declare it and pay duty when you enter the country.
 This involves going to a separate line and presenting cash for the amount of the duty.
 It is a major delay.
 If it is a family trip, you can spend up to $400 per person.
 But this is about business travel.
 Don’t go crazy on gifts.
 Buy everyone something sensible and keep it under $400.
 Then use your freshly acquired miles to take them all on a vacation.
 Pro Tip: I keep all of my receipts in an envelope in my jacket pocket.
 When the customs agent asks me if I purchased souvenirs, I reach for my envelope and say yes for $148 dollars, showing the agent the tabulation on the envelope.
 I have never once had an agent look at the envelope or look at the receipts inside.
-They just waive me through.
+They just waved me through.
 However, if they ever do, they will see a perfect accounting of my souvenir spending.

 - Always be courteous and professional.
 The customs officers are just doing their jobs, and if you are pleasant, they have no reason but to be anything but pleasant back.
 Getting snippy with an agent will only lead to unwanted delays.